edi/edi/README.md

-👋 Hi, I’m Eduard, passionate about combining functionality, interaction and design for fitting user experiences that make customers happy.
+👋 Hi, I’m Eduard.
+A full stackoverflow developer with an uncanny ability to turn caffeine into code, and a natural talent for converting pizza into algorithms.